 Partner remuneration is transparent to the partnership.
 Equity partners are paid a proportion of the firm's profits according to their position on the lockstep.
 As our equity partners are the owners of the firm as well as executives, their compensation reflects their shareholder dividend as well as pay.
 Equity partners do not receive options or incentives of any sort and no equity partner has any guaranteed earnings.

-- Matthew Layton, Managing Partner
+- Charles Adams, Global Managing Partner

 - Patrick Glydon, Chief Financial Officer